readdy/readdy_documentation/readdy_documentation/index.md

 Welcome to the website of ReaDDy - a particle-based reaction-diffusion simulator, written in C++ with python bindings.
-ReaDDy is an open-source project, developed and maintained by [Moritz Hoffmann](https://github.com/clonker), [Christoph Fröhner](https://github.com/chrisfroe) and [Frank Noé](https://github.com/franknoe) of the Computational Molecular Biology group at the Freie Universität Berlin.
+ReaDDy is an open-source project, developed and maintained by [Moritz Hoffmann](https://github.com/clonker), [Christoph Fröhner](https://github.com/chrisfroe) and [Frank Noé](https://github.com/franknoe) of the AI4Science (former CMB) group at the Freie Universität Berlin.
 This project continues the [java software](https://github.com/readdy/readdy_java) of the same name, by [Johannes Schöneberg](https://sites.google.com/a/schoeneberglab.org/johannes-schoeneberg/) and Frank Noé.